trinker/sentimentr/README.md

 Swafford](https://annieswafford.wordpress.com/2015/03/02/syuzhet/)
 critiqued Jocker's approach to sentiment and gave the following examples of sentences (`ase` for Annie Swafford example).
-Here I test each of Jocker's 3 dictionary approaches (Bing, NRC, Afinn), his Staford wrapper (note I use my own [GitHub Stanford wrapper package](https://github.com/trinker/stansent) based off of Jocker's approach as it works more reliably on my own Windows machine), and my own algorithm with both the default [Hu & Liu
+Here I test each of Jocker's 3 dictionary approaches (Bing, NRC, Afinn), his Stanford wrapper (note I use my own [GitHub Stanford wrapper package](https://github.com/trinker/stansent) based off of Jocker's approach as it works more reliably on my own Windows machine), and my own algorithm with both the default [Hu & Liu